 In some cases, the reaction occurs immediately, as seen in conditions like urticaria, while in others, such as allergic contact dermatitis, it may take hours or days to develop.
 Over time, repeated exposure to the allergen can intensify the immune response, making future reactions more severe.
 This hypersensitivity mechanism is what differentiates allergic reactions from simple irritant responses, which do not involve the immune system.

-The symptoms of a skin allergy vary depending on the type of reaction and the severity of the immune response.
+The symptoms of skin allergy vary depending on the type of reaction and the severity of the immune response.
 Some symptoms appear immediately after exposure to an allergen, while others develop gradually over time.
-Common signs of a skin allergy include:
+Common signs of skin allergy include:

 Certain individuals are more susceptible to developing skin allergies due to a combination of genetic, environmental, and lifestyle factors.
 In Singapore, where high humidity and urban pollutants are common, some risk factors can further increase the likelihood of allergic skin reactions.
 These include: